 Get a grip on your business!

-Not wanting to over-simplify the whole ‘running a business thing’, but I’ve developed a list (based on my own experiences, and that of my clients and other business owners), which covers some of the things we need to know for different stages of building a business.
+Not wanting to over-simplify the whole ‘get a grip on your business thing’, but I’ve developed a list (based on my own experiences, and that of my clients and other business owners), which covers some of the things we need to know for different stages of building a business.
 I hope this list helps you ‘get a grip on your business’:

 - Start a business because you want to, don’t just fall into it